victor-wiki/DatabaseManager/README.md

 ### View Data
   It supports pagination, sort and filter for single table.

+### Table Copy
+  Clone table schema and copy data to same or different database.

 ### Clear Data
   Delete data of all tables.